404GH0ST/fuwari/src/content/posts/htb/vintage/index.md

 ```

 If no one has changed the passwords for `svc_ark` or `svc_ldap`, you should only be able to crack the hash for `svc_sql`.
-With the password cracked, we could spary this password with the users list we got earlier.
+With the password cracked, we could spray this password with the users list we got earlier.

 ```bash
 ❯ kerbrute passwordspray -d vintage.htb --dc dc01.vintage.htb users.txt '<svc_sql_password>'